DFabric/DPlatform-Shell/README.md

 Next times, to run DPlatform:
 `sudo sh init.sh`

-Not recommended because no auto-updates, but you you still *can* directly run `dplatform.sh`.
+Not recommended because no auto-updates, but you still *can* run directly `dplatform.sh`.

 ## Requirements
 A recent GNU/Linux operating system with **systemd** is recommended, lots of apps have custom sytsemdd services.

-Debian 8 Jessie and derivatives like Ubuntu and Raspbian.
+Debian 8 and derivatives like Ubuntu and Raspbian.
 Full support, well tested

-If you use Ubuntu 14.04.x and you want to use systemd services provided by DPlatform, you can switch to it instead of the default Upstart

-CentOS 6, 7, Fedora and other RHEL derivatives.
+CentOS 7, Fedora and other RHEL derivatives.
 Good support, not fully tested

 Arch Linux.
 Partial support, not tested

+Older distributions like Ubuntu 14.04.x, Debian 7 and Centos 6 have also a partial support, but you will only be able to install applications and not be able to use systemd services provided by DPlatform.

+You can try switch to it instead of the default SysVinit/Upstart to be able to use them.

 A x86, x86-64 or ARMv[6,7,8] CPU.